bootdotdev/blog/content/golang/go-vs-c-plus-plus-golang.md

 * Assembly
 * Machine code (binary)

 Golang is a higher-level language.
-This means it's easy to read, understand and learn because it’s a more simplified version of machine code.
+This means it's easy to read, understand, and learn because it’s a more simplified version of machine code.
 Alternatively, C++ is a lower-level language, which means it’s harder to understand and less simplified, but on the flip side, it gives more control to the developer over what's happening under the hood.

 Machine code is the language computers speak, and instead of us racking our brains to understand it, programming languages use abstractions to hide all the unnecessary noise.
 That way, when reading code we mostly see our natural language, making the syntax easier to understand.

-Go, as a higher-level language, has significantly more of these abstractions than our friend C++ here, which is lower on the "level" scale.
+As a higher-level language, Go has significantly more of these abstractions than our friend C++, which is lower on the "level" scale.
 Golang also has limitations and features embedded in its structure, so it’s easier to develop programs without issues.

-C++ interacts more directly with the hardware of a computer system, whereas Golang is more generously interpreted before the computer can understand it.
+C++ interacts more directly with the hardware of a computer system, whereas Golang is more generously abstracted away from the hardware which makes it easier to work with, but means you as a developer have less control over the physical interactions with the device.

 The syntax of C++ tends to be *much less* user-friendly than that of higher level languages.
 That said, it’s an open book, and if you can think of it then you can create it with C++.

 ### Type of approach

-The bottom-up and top-down approach is about how general or specific the language is.
+"Bottom-up approach" and "top-down approach" refer to how generalized or specific a language is.

 Imagine you’re in a clear lake, looking down at the water.
-You can tell from the surface there are other things in the water, but you only get a general view of what they could be.
+You can tell from the surface there are other things in the water, but you only get a surface-level view of what they could be.

-However, if you break through the surface, you find rocks, shells, sand, fish – all of the specific objects that are in the lake.
+However, if you break through the surface, you find rocks, shells, sand, fish – all of the *specific* objects that are in the lake.

-**Golang is like the surface.** With a top-down approach, you only work with the general functions and programs you want -- and avoid mingling with specific objects.
+**Golang is like the surface.** With a top-down approach, you only work with the abstract functions and programs you want, and you can avoid mingling with specific objects.

 **C++ is like the lakebed.** With a bottom-up approach, you build each specific layer, code each rock, fish, and shell, until you get to the surface -- you have full creative control, and full responsibility.